Nielsbishere/core/docs/owc.md

 u64 fileSize;
 time_t modificationTime;
 ```
-The name is the fully qualified file name (path in owc-style). fileSize is only available for files (!isFolder). modificationTime can be 0 (on Android, the res folder is in the APK file and files can't be modified in the APK).
+The name is the fully qualified file name (path in owc-style). fileSize is only available for files (!isFolder). modificationTime is 0 for resource files ("res/") and can only be obtained through "mod/" or "out/".
 ### Looping through directories
 The typedef 'FileCallback' is used when a file can be given to a function; an example of this is 'foreachFile' and 'foreachFileRecurse'. foreachFile loops through all files & folders in the current directory and throws them through the callback; while foreachFileRecurse loops through all subdirectories as well (recursively).
 ```cpp